pagekit/docs/marketplace.md

 ## Alternative upload

-If, for any reason, you prefer not to use the command line tool to upload your extension, you can simple *zip* the contents of your extension folder, navigate to the *Releases* tab of your extension on pagekit.com and select the file upload to upload a new release manually.
+If, for any reason, you prefer not to use the command line tool to upload your extension, you can simply *zip* the contents of your extension folder, navigate to the *Releases* tab of your extension on pagekit.com and select the file upload to upload a new release manually.